Meet the fearless photographer who exposed the Mafia’s culture of death

 But Battaglia’s images of bloodshed made it impossible to continue turning a blind eye, and a shift gradually occurred.

 Beginning in 1983, an anti-Mafia pool of prosecutors and uncompromised police officers started arresting numerous Mafia members.
-Over 450 of them were eventually put on trial in the famous Maxi-trial, which began in 1986.
+Over 450 of them were eventually put on trial in the famous Maxi Trial, which began in 1986.

-With public confidence in the justice system bolstered, a social, cultural and political revolution took place between 1985 and 1990.
+With public confidence in the justice system bolstered, a social, cultural, and political revolution took place between 1985 and 1990.
 Everyday people and new members of the city council started directly confronting the Mafia and working to loosen its grip on the region.
 It became known as the “Palermo Spring,” and Battaglia was a driving force behind it.

 In 1985, she was elected as a council member.
 Together with the mayor, Leoluca Orlando, who appointed her Commissioner for Gardens and Public Life, Battaglia worked to stop the Mafia’s decades-long sacking of Palermo.
-Mafia leaders and their political allies had let schools, historic palazzos and gardens fall into disrepair, with the intent of eventually razing the downtown neighborhoods and making windfall profits in reconstruction.
+Mafia leaders and their political allies had let schools, historic palazzos, and gardens fall into disrepair, with the intent of eventually razing the downtown neighborhoods and making windfall profits in reconstruction.

-Battaglia was driven by the conviction that providing all citizens free access to spectacular gardens, parks, beaches and historical sites was essential for creating a culture of respect and appreciation for Palermo and its heritage.
+Battaglia was driven by the conviction that providing all citizens free access to spectacular gardens, parks, beaches, and historical sites was essential for creating a culture of respect and appreciation for Palermo and its heritage.
 Through her projects to make Palermo more beautiful and livable, Battaglia reclaimed Mafia-controlled spaces block by block.
-She worked with fellow members of the city council on undertakings such as removing abandoned cars, creating a downtown pedestrian mall and restoring public gardens to their original beauty.
+She worked with fellow members of the city council on undertakings, such as removing abandoned cars, creating a downtown pedestrian mall, and restoring public gardens to their original beauty.

 On streets and in piazzas controlled by clan bosses, where a glance or wrong word can represent an offense worthy of violent retaliation, Battaglia’s acts directly challenged the bosses.
 But public support soon coalesced behind Battaglia and her allies.